jaeseonim/Resume/README.md

   - Served as the AI study leader, planning study sessions and creating custom learning materials.
   - Documented activities and resources in a dedicated [GitHub repository](https://github.com/jaeseonim/AI-Study-Group).
-  - Founded and led the club, developing leadership skills and improving team project management capabilities.

 - **Editorial Team Member**, ToBeDoctor, National Medical Student Union Club (*May 2024 - Present*)

   - Conducted interviews with physicians and crafted articles for [ToBeDoctor magazine](https://tobedoctor.net/magazine/), guiding medical students in exploring diverse career paths.
-  - Contributed to the planning and execution of AWeeK, a retrospective writing program that encouraged idea-sharing and reflection among medical students and young doctors.
+  - Led the technical implementation of AWeeK, a retrospective writing program for medical students and young doctors, by setting up a Slack channel and building an automated workflow using Python and Google Sheets.
-  - Collaborated with medical students nationwide, enhancing teamwork and communication skills.

 - **Student Reporter**, Dankook University College of Medicine (*Jan 2024 - Dec 2024*)

-  - Published 6 articles covering school events, personal essays, and interviews with faculty members.
+  - Published articles covering school events, personal essays, and interviews with faculty members.
   - Contributed to the [college newsletter website](https://med.dankook.ac.kr/web/med/-47), providing relevant information and updates to the college community.

 ## 🏆 Awards